BassRacer6/Java-Battleship-With-GUI-And-AI/README.md

-# Batalha-Naval
+# Steps to play:
-Passos para jogar: Baixar res.zip na pasta Batalha Naval 1.0, colocar todos os arquivos em uma mesma pasta descompactada para que o arquivo .jar possa ler as imagens e então executar o .jar
+Download res.zip into the Batalha Naval 1.0 folder, extract all files into the same folder(ensuring they remain uncompressed) so that the .jar file can read the images, and then run the .jar file.